Skrull: Squadron Supreme

 The Skrullian Skymaster (real name Skymax) is a founding member of the Squadron Supreme and possesses abilities matching the Super-Skrull from Earth-616.
 The character first appeared in flashback in Squadron Supreme #1 (1989), and appeared in more detail in Squadron Supreme: New World Order.

 On Earth-712, the Skrull Empire has been at war with the Kree Empire.
 In an attempt to end the bloodshed, the Skrull Empire created a means to imbue their soldiers with extraordinary powers to vanquish the Kree.
 Skymax was the first and the only soldier subjected to the experiments, because the World Devourer destroyed the Skrull homeworld.
 Sk'ym'x was in the vicinity of Earth when his starship malfunctioned.
 He was rescued by American astronaut Joe Ledger (who would later become Doctor Spectrum).
 Grateful for his rescue, Skymax gave Ledger a Power Prism, which Ledger used to become the costumed adventurer Doctor Spectrum, while Skymax became the costumed adventurer known as the Skrull.
 Skymax and Ledger both became founding members of the Squadron Supreme, and Skymax remained with the team until member Tom Thumb repaired his ship, allowing him to return to space.
 Skymax realized that the damage to his ship was beyond repair despite Tom Thumb's efforts, and he chose to remain on Earth in secret, searching for any possibility of other Skrull survivors.
 Not finding any, Skymax concluded that he was indeed the last of his race; he remained on Earth.

-After the Squadron Supreme returned from their adventures on Earth-616, the sorcerer Mysterium sent the surviving members to retrieve others to help in the rebellion against the Global Directorate.
-Doctor Spectrum was sent after "the Watcher" and discovered Skymax.
-Renaming himself the Skrullian Skymaster and revealing his true origin to Doctor Spectrum, Skymax rejoined the Squadron Supreme and settled with them on Utopia Isle.

-In the 2021 "Heroes Reborn" reality, the Skrullian Skymaster was established as a former member of the Squadron Supreme of America.
-While trying to break up the protests caused by mutants over a bill that would start the Mutant Registration Act, the Skrullian Skymaster killed Mystique with his flame attacks.
-This caused Rogue to use her life-draining powers to avenge her adoptive mother by killing the Skrullian Skymaster.